-Honeymoon in Southern Thailand
+Honeymoon on the Beach in Southern Thailand

 It really started when we made our 1st stop (of 3) in Atlanta.
 The pattern was: Boston to Atlanta, Atlanta to Seoul, Seoul to Phuket, Thailand.
 It was our honeymoon - one year after having our viking/medieval themed back yard shindig (yes, guests were required to dress in period attire).
 The flight was delayed and then ultimately cancelled, causing the mass flurry at the airport, thankfully we shuffled through patiently and mostly silently suffering and under the breath murmuring while we waited and received our hotel and meal vouchers - and free bottled water with a snack.